gi4no/ContainerNursery/README.md

 Property | Meaning
 ---------|--------|
 `proxyListeningPort` | The port ContainerNursery should listen on for new http connections.
 Defaults to `80`.
+`disableDefaultLoadingPage` | Boolean for disable the default loading page.
+By disabling the default loading page the request waits for the container and responds when the container is ready.
+Defaults to `false`.

 The virtual hosts the proxy should handle can be configured by adding an object to the `proxyHosts` key.